awexxx/medalbackup/README.md

 Click Save As, and save it as a .bat file.
 Then, open cmd, cd to the folder containing the .bat file you just created (right click the address bar in file explorer and copy the address, then type "cd " (without quotations) and then paste the address in), type the .bat name, and you're done!

+# Questions?
+Open an issue on this repo if you have any issues with this!
+I'll be more then happy to help!

 # To do list!
 Finish the Google Drive script<br/>
 Make everything automated; eliminate the editing of the file<br/>